maxgoren/MGCBasic/README.md

   - Loops are performed via goto.
 Take that Dijkstra!
 (Just kidding. eval() wouldnt work without his shunting yard algorithm)
   - evaluate infix math expressions, expressions can intermix variable names with numbers
   - REPL - this is more like an oldschool basic environment as youd find on the TRS-80, etc. on early home computers, this was akin to the operating system.
+  - input data into a pre-declared variable (integers only)

     ### REPL Features:
     - enter lines of code one by one